FEDIToolbox/FEDI/documentation/source/index.rst

 Getting Started
 ~~~~~~~~~~~~~~~
-**FEDI** runs on GNU/Linux, macOS, and Microsoft Windows platforms.
+**FEDI** runs on GNU/Linux, and macOS platforms.
 For most users, the easiest way to install **FEDI** is using pre-compiled packages.
 Refer to the install section for detailed instructions.
 A Docker image for **FEDI** will also be available soon.

 **FEDI** provides a set of easy-to-use command-line tools for processing and analyzing MRI data.
 These tools are all designed to be run from a terminal window using a consistent interface.
 This documentation covers many of **FEDI**'s functionalities.
 To get help with a specific tool, simply type its name followed by the -help option in your terminal.